8 failed brand extensions in the brand stretch graveyard!

 3. Have some ‘sausage’, not just ‘sizzle’

-The Amazon Fire Phone was an attempt by the eCommerce giant to enter the huge but highly competitive mobile phone market.
+The Amazon Fire Phone was a failed brand extension attempt by the eCommerce giant to enter the huge but highly competitive mobile phone market.
 This phone might have had some emotional ‘sizzle’ from the association with the Amazon brand.
 It was acting as an underdog challenger against Apple and Samsung.

 However, like many failed brand extensions, the Fire Phone simply lacked product ‘sausage’.
 “The device turned out to be clunky and have limited app options” (1).
 This is reflected in the weak benefit communicated in the ad below.
 It feels like a ‘brand ego trip’: a brand relying on its past reputation as a reason to buy the extension.
 The proposition was: ‘The first smartphone designed by Amazon”.

 Don’t rely solely on emotional sizzle when stretching your brand.
 Ensure you also have some product sausage that brings relevant functional benefits.
 Amazon did this with the Kindle eReader.
 This extension seamlessly integrated with the Amazon website for easy ordering and downloading of eBooks.
 And it has been rejuvenated with a stream of renovation, helping Amazon become the market leader with a 60% share (2)